navidemad/StoreActivityApi/README.md

-# Intership Test: Store Activity API Ruby on Rails
+# Welcome to Store Activity API

+This repository has been created for an intership entrance test.

 [![Build Status](https://travis-ci.org/navidemad/StoreActivityApi.png?branch=master)](https://travis-ci.org/navidemad/StoreActivityApi)